Industry in Austria

 Austria - Industry

-Compared to the same month a year earlier, industrial output expanded a soft 1.0% in November, noticeably down from the 5.0% expansion in October.
-Annual average growth in industrial production eased to 4.8% in November from 5.3% in October.
+Compared to the same month a year earlier, industrial production rose 5.7%, down from February’s 7.1% (previously reported: +5.9% year-on-year).
+Annual average growth in industrial production edged up to 5.0% in March from 4.9%.

 Austria - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Statistics Austria and FocusEconomics calculations.

 |Bond Yield||-0.01||0.40 %||Jun 20|